hltcoe/concrete-java/simpleaccumulo/README.md

 ### Merging Annotations and Other Features
 This library does not handle merging annotations and takes a very naive view of storing annotations: it just stores the same bytes which would be stored on disk.
-If you have a taks where you have annotations `A,B,C` for some communications and would like to merge in annotations `D,E`, this is not your tool.
+If you have a task where you have annotations `A,B,C` for some communications and would like to merge in annotations `D,E`, this is not your tool.
 If accumulo has annotations `A,B,C` and you want to go faster by only sending annotations `B` over the wire, this is not your tool.